Covid 19 coronavirus: Hunters allowed to hunt on private land at alert level 3

 "We have to strike a balance, and that's why these rules are designed to allow hunting in a limited way," Robertson said.

-Cabinet yesterday agreed hunting on private land will be allowed under Alert Level 3, so long as hunters stay within their region and stick to their bubble.
+Cabinet yesterday agreed hunting on private land will be allowed under alert level 3, so long as hunters stay within their region and stick to their bubble.

 Hunting is only permitted on foot and overnight trips are not allowed.